How To Make Red Wine Sangria

 Instructions

-Stir to combine.
-Stir the liquor, wine, and fruit together.
+Stir the liqueur, wine, and fruit together.

-Cover and refrigerate.
 Do not taste the sangria now; you will be disappointed!
 Cover the pitcher and refrigerate for at least 4 hours or preferably overnight.
 The sangria gets softer, sweeter, and much more delicious overnight in the fridge.

-Top with sparkling water.
 When ready to serve, top off the sangria with sparkling water.
 Stir gently to combine.
 Taste and add more if desired.
 Scoop a few pieces of fruit into each ice-filled glass when serving.

 Recipe Notes